apache/unomi/src/site/markdown/versions/master/concepts.md

 A strategy to resolve how to merge properties when merging profile together.

 ### PropertyType
-Definition for a profile or session property, specifying how possible values are constrained, if the value is multi-valued (a vector of values as opposed to a scalar value). `PropertyType`s can also be categorized using tags or file system structure, using sub-directories to organize definition files.
+Definition for a profile or session property, specifying how possible values are constrained, if the value is multi-valued (a vector of values as opposed to a scalar value). `PropertyType`s can also be categorized using systemTags or file system structure, using sub-directories to organize definition files.

 ### Rule
 `Rule`s are conditional sets of actions to be executed in response to incoming events.
 Triggering of rules is guarded by a condition: the rule is only triggered if the associated condition is satisfied.
 That condition can test the event itself, but also the profile or the session.
 Once a rule triggers, a list of actions can be performed as consequences.
 Also, when rules trigger, a specific event is raised so that other parts of Unomi can react accordingly.